-Upper Range
+35ft Upper Range

-(Advanced: Sonar, Split Sonar, Big Digits and Circular Flasher Views only)
+(Advanced: Sonar, Split Sonar, Big Digits Views only)

-Upper Range sets the shallowest depth range that will be displayed on the Sonar, Split Sonar, Big Digits and Circular Flasher views.
-The Upper Range menu choice is available when User Mode is set to Advanced (see Setup Menu Tab: User Mode) and can only be accessed from the Sonar, Split Sonar, Big Digits and Circular Flasher views.
+Upper Range sets the shallowest depth range that will be displayed on the Sonar, Split Sonar, and Big Digits Views.
+The Upper Range menu choice is available when User Mode is set to Advanced (see Setup Menu Tab: User Mode) and can only be accessed from the Sonar, Split Sonar, and Big Digits Views.
 Upper Range is often used with Lower Range.